jnidzwetzki/bboxdb/doc/network.md

 	+------------------------------------+

 * Version - The protocol version, currently always 0x01.
-* Request-ID - The id of the request which the repsonse belongs too.
+* Request-ID - The id of the request which the response belongs too.
 * Result - The result of the operation
 * Body length - The length of the body.
 For Packages without body, the length is set to 0.